theonlyrhods/abuja-spectral-index-remote-sensing/README.md

 Spectral band index analysis of Abuja (FCT) using Landsat imagery and ArcGIS.

 This repo highlights:
-Raster processing
+Raster processing,
-NDVI & other indices
+NDVI & other indices,
-Band combinations
+Band combinations,
-Remote sensing workflow
+Remote sensing workflow.